projectatomic/atomic-site/source/blog/2015-05-26-building-and-running-live-atomic.html.md

 ```

-It is roughly the same as the size defined in kicktart file.
+It is roughly the same as the size defined in kickstart file.

 ```
 part / --fstype="ext4" --size=6000